Be a Successful Student Athlete:

 Getting Credit for Library Research: Become a Savvy Expert

-are special guides or finding tools compiled by UB subject librarians.
+These LibGuides are special guides or finding tools compiled by UB subject librarians.
 These guides provide information on print and online resources for specific majors or focused research activities at the University.
 Use them for locating subject-specific information within the UB Libraries (bibliographic and reference databases, electronic journal collections, reference books, library news, etc.) and selectively from outside resources such as Web-based other subject guides and other online resources.
 Need to know what databases and resources match a particular topic?
 This gets you started for finding articles and other resources for your papers, projects, reviews and other class and lab write-ups.

-are subject-specialists, librarians serving as liaisons to each Academic Department or School and to each University Research Institute/Center.
+These librarians are subject-specialists, librarians serving as liaisons to each Academic Department or School and to each University Research Institute/Center.
 I, frequently, am asked at the Reference Desk, “Can you help me with a dumb/silly/stupid question?”
 My answer is, “Sure, but… The only dumb/silly/stupid question is the one you don’t ask!”
 We are here to help you, so ask away!
 Ask librarians at the Reference Desks or contact them in their offices.
-Ask your iCoach or any librarian at the Reference Desk.
+Ask your iCoach or any librarian at any Reference Desk.

 site is an online guide designed for increasing your performance with research in the University at Buffalo's University Libraries.
 If a librarian is not immediately available, this guide helps you understand and acquire basic research skills including: